OpenTOSCA/opentosca-vintner/docs/docs/installation.md

 ## Manual

-To manually install `vintner`, download the binary for your system.
+To manually install Vintner, download the binary for your system.
 There are no other dependencies required.
 You might add the binary to your `$PATH`.
 The following example shows the installation on Linux.